workashish/Mini-Helpdesk/README.md

 - **Authentication**: JWT-based stateless authentication
 - **Authorization**: Role-based access control

-This HelpDesk Mini application provides a robust foundation for ticket management with enterprise-grade features in a lightweight, easy-to-deploy package.# Mini-Helpdesk
+This HelpDesk Mini application provides a robust foundation for ticket management with enterprise-grade features in a lightweight, easy-to-deploy package.